-Recent state-of-the-art DGNs such as BigGAN \cite{brock2018large}, StyleGAN2/3 \cite{karras2020analyzing,karras2021alias}, and NVAE \cite{vahdat2020nvae} have reached FIDs nearly as low as one could get when comparing subsets of real data with themselves.
-This has led to the deployment of DGNs in a variety of applications, such as real-world high-quality content generation or data-augmentation.
-However, it is clear that {\bf depending on the domain of application, generating samples from the best FID model could be suboptimal}.
+Recent state-of-the-art DGNs such as BigGAN \cite{brock2018large}, StyleGAN2/3 \cite{karras2020analyzing,karras2021alias}, and NVAE \cite{vahdat2020nvae}, have reached FIDs nearly as low as one could obtain when comparing subsets of real data with themselves.
+This has led to the deployment of DGNs in a variety of applications, such as real-world high-quality content generation and data-augmentation.
+However, it is clear that, {\bf depending on the domain of application, generating samples from the best FID model could be suboptimal}.
 For example, realistic content generation might benefit more from high-quality (precision) samples, while data-augmentation might benefit more from samples of high-diversity (recall), even if in each case, the overall FID slightly diminishes \cite{giacomello2018doom,islam2021crash}.
 Therefore, a number of state-of-the-art DGNs have introduced a controllable parameter to trade-off between the precision and recall of the generated samples, e.g., truncated latent space sampling \cite{brock2018large}, interpolating truncation \cite{karras2019style, karras2020analyzing}.
-However, those methods do not always work ``out-of-the-box'' \cite{brock2018large} as they require orthogonal regularization of the DGN's parameters during training; those methods also lack a clear theoretical understanding which can limit their deployment for sensitive applications.
+However, these methods do not always work ``out-of-the-box'' \cite{brock2018large}, e.g., BigGAN requires orthogonal regularization of the DGN's parameters during training.
+These methods also lack a clear theoretical understanding which can limit their deployment for sensitive applications.